kinu/speculative-loading/README.md

 ### Speculative Loading and Double-Keyed Caching
 However, as was pointed out in several places (e.g. [resource-hints/issues/82](https://github.com/w3c/resource-hints/issues/82)) this model does not work very well with the recent privacy goals on the web, especially for cross-origin use cases.
 For example, major modern browsers like Safari, Chrome and FireFox has shipped or has started experimenting with [Double-Keyed caching](https://github.com/whatwg/fetch/issues/904), where subresources are cached in a separate HTTP cache partitions so that the user’s browsing history on the current site (of the top-level page) is not shared with other sites, or vice versa.
 This partitioning clearly breaks how cross-origin prefetch works today, and considering other similar privacy implications it looks any cross-origin speculative loading would need to be re-considered.

-### Motivation
-With the new privacy goals, we are afraid that cross-origin navigations will become slower in general, as less resources will be found with the partitioned cache.
-We also suspect that Double-keyed caching could inherently give more performance advantages to larger sites, implying that it might incentivise users keep being on the few large sites without navigating out.
-We consider that being able to navigate across multiple linked pages/sites is one of the biggest strengths of the web, and hence we would like to keep exploring how we can meet both goals: privacy and performance.

 ## Threat Model